nephio-project/test-infra/e2e/provision/README.md

      `https://github.com/nephio-project/test-infra.git` but you can set it to your repository when testing changes to these scripts, and your repo will then be pulled by the `gce_init.sh` instead.
-   - `nephio-test-infra-branch` default to `main` but you can use it along with the repo value to choose a branch in the repo for testing.
+   - `nephio-test-infra-branch` defaults to `main` but you can use it along with the repo value to choose a branch in the repo for testing.

 2. If you want to watch the progress of the installation, give it about 30